chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver a report in PDF containing three images:
+Deliver a report in PDF containing three images:

 * an image of the network from Les Misérables, styled in any way you want,
 * an image of the network from US Companies, styled in any way you want, and